-28 This term was firstly coined by A. WATSON, Legal transplants: an approach to comparative law, Edinburgh, 1974.
+&lt;sup>28 This term was firstly coined by A. WATSON, Legal transplants: an approach to comparative law, Edinburgh, 1974.
 See also M. SIEMS, Comparative law, Cambridge, 2014, at 191.

 For a history of the theory of legal transplant, see J. W. CAIRN, Watson, Walton, and the history of legal transplant, in Georgia Journal of International & Comparative Law, 2013, at 637, and J. W. CAIRN, Development of comparative law in Great Britain, in The Oxford Handbook of Comparative Law, edited by M. REIMANN, R. ZIMMERMANN, Oxford, 2007, at 170.

-29 "History of a system of law is largely a history of borrowings of legal materials from other legal system and of assimilation of materials from outside of the law" (R. POUND, The formative era of American law, Boston, 1938, at 94).

-30 A. Watson, supra note 27, at 21.
+"History of a system of law is largely a history of borrowings of legal materials from other legal system and of assimilation of materials from outside of the law" (R. POUND, The formative era of American law, Boston, 1938, at 94).
+A. WATSON, supra note 27, at 21.

-31 We can also say that, to a certain extent, some of Watson's general reflections on "his" legal transplant are valid also in our case: the transplant to Europe of US legal tools is "extremely common" and is, for sure a "fertile source of development", because pushes civil law professional operators towards new ways of drafting contracts.
-Finally, we can say that both legal transplants are "socially easy ... and are accepted into the system without too great difficulty", because professional operators are eager to implement new legal tools that can serve their purposes (cf. A. WATSON, supra note to borrow such legal tool and they start using it under their own legal system, for their own purposes.
-For the purpose of differentiating legal transplants, this phenomenon could be defined as "legal transposition".
+&lt;sup>31 We can also say that, to a certain extent, some of Watson's general reflections on "his" legal transplant are valid also in our case: the transplant to Europe of US legal tools is "extremely common" and is, for sure a "fertile source of development", because pushes civil law professional operators towards new ways of drafting contracts.
+Finally, we can say that both legal transplants are "socially easy ... and are accepted into the system without too great difficulty", because professional operators are eager to implement new legal tools that can serve their purposes (cf. A. WATSON, supra note 27, at 95).

-32 Cf. M. SIEMS, supra, note 27, at 191.
+&lt;sup>32 Cf. M. SIEMS, supra, note 27, at 191.